rajeev14ranjan/MakeMyGreeting/README.md

-# Greetings
+# MakeMyGreetings

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.
+You can send New Year Greeting to your loved ones [from here](https://makemygreeting.000webhostapp.com/create.html)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+In addition to this you will also need supporting db and api which is Not there in repo.

 ## Code scaffolding